-- Clinical research or social research involving acute poisoning in LMICs; - If English is not the language of professional training, or the candidate is not a native speaker, proof of proficiency in English language (International English Language Testing System IELTS Test).
-If the candidate is already accepted by an English language university in LMIC for a diploma/MSc/PhD, the English test result is not required. - Experience of setting up an audit and a research project
+- Clinical research or social research involving acute poisoning in LMICs; - If English is not the language of professional training, proof of proficiency in English language (International English Language Testing System - IELTS Test).
+If the candidate is already accepted by an English language university in LMIC for a MSc, the English test result is not required. - Experience of setting up an audit and a research project